lvgl/docs_old/v7/en/overview/font.md

 ## Special features

 ### Bidirectional support
-Most of the languages use Left-to-Right (LTR for short) writing direction, however some languages (such as Hebrew) uses Right-to-Left (RTL for short) direction.
+Most of the languages use Left-to-Right (LTR for short) writing direction, however some languages (such as Hebrew, Persian or Arabic) uses Right-to-Left (RTL for short) direction.

-LittlevGL not only supports RTL texts but supports mixed (a.k.a. bidirectional, BiDi) text rendering too.
+LVGL not only supports RTL texts but supports mixed (a.k.a. bidirectional, BiDi) text rendering too.
 Some examples:

 ![](/misc/bidi.png "Bidirectional text examples")

 The BiDi support can be enabled by `LV_USE_BIDI` in *lv_conf.h*

 All texts have a base direction (LTR or RTL) which determines some rendering rules and the default alignment of the text (Left or Right).
-However, in LittlevGL, base direction is not only for labels.
+However, in LVGL, base direction is applied not only for labels.
 It's a general property which can be set for every object.
 If unset then it will be inherited from the parent.
 So it's enough to set the base direction of the screen and every object will inherit it.

-The default base direction of screen can be set by `LV_BIDI_BASE_DIR_DEF` in *lv_conf.h*.
+The default base direction of screen can be set by `LV_BIDI_BASE_DIR_DEF` in *lv_conf.h* and other objects inherit the base direction from their parent.

 To set an object's base direction use `lv_obj_set_base_dir(obj, base_dir)`.
 The possible base direction are:
 - `LV_BIDI_DIR_LTR`: Left to Right base direction